Fundamentals of Law for Health Informatics and Information Management

 Description

-Health law is a complex and rapidly-changing topic, and students studying health information management (HIM) or health informatics require the most current information to be prepared to achieve legal compliance in a professional context.
-This third edition of Fundamentals of Law for Health Informatics and Information Management contains new chapters on ethics and patient rights and responsibilities.
-It also includes updates to topics contained in earlier editions, including expanded HIPAA privacy and security chapters and new content on patient safety and legal proceedings.
+Health law is a complex and rapidly changing topic, and students studying health information management (HIM) or health informatics require the most current information to be prepared to achieve legal compliance in a professional context.
+This fourth edition of Fundamentals of Law for Health Informatics and Information Management has reorganized with reduced chapters to aid in student comprehension and also includes updates to topics contained in earlier editions, including HIPAA privacy and security chapters and patient safety and legal proceedings.

 Key Features

-• • New chapters on law and ethics and patient rights and responsibilities
+• • Chapters on law and ethics and patient rights

-• • Updated and streamlined content on legal proceedings, including e-discovery and tort law, and patient safety
+• • Enhanced content on legal proceedings, cyber security, and patient safety

 Quotes, Reviews or Testimonials